openstack/adjutant/doc/source/development.rst

 An Action is both a simple database representation of itself, and a more complex in memory class that handles all the logic around it.

-Each action class has the functions "pre_approve", "post_approve", and "submit".
+Each action class has the functions "prepare", "approve", and "submit".
 These relate to stages of the approval process, and any python code can be executed in those functions.

 What is a Task?
 ===============

-A task is a top level model representation of the request.
-It wraps the request metadata, and based on the TaskView, will have actions associated with it.
+A task is a top level model representation of the workflow.
+Much like an Action it is a simple database representation of itself, and a more complex in memory class that handles all the logic around it.

+Tasks define what actions are part of a task, and handle the logic of processing them.

 What is a Token?
 ================